BradPatras/ios-modules-test/README.md

 ------
 ### CoreView
 View framework for the screens in the app.
-Currently the only view besides the main screen is the detail page so the fact that it gets its own module seems kinda redundant but for the sake of the demo i'll keep it in.
+Currently the only view besides the main screen is the detail page so the fact that it gets its own module seems kinda redundant but it's just for the sake of learning.

 ------
 ### ImageLoader